srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 First, weights are shared, i.e. the same weight will be used from (i.e. applied to) multiple nodes.
 Second, each node in the hidden layer is connected to different nodes in the previous layer.
 Therefore, we cannot simply assume weight 1 connects to node 1, weight 2 connects to node 2, etc.
-Instead, for each node in the hidden (convolutional) layer we need to keep track of what nodes in the previous layer (= *target nodes*) it is connected to.
+Instead, for each node in the hidden (convolutional) layer we need to keep track of what nodes in the previous layer (= *target* `Nodes`) it is connected to.

-Looking at biology, I introduced the concept of *connections* (similar to synapses) to the model.
+Looking at biology, I introduced the concept of `Connections` (similar to synapses) to the model.
 A connection is a simple structure storing 2 pointers: a pointer to a target node and a pointer to a weight.

 ```c